ZaberZiv/Note-Count/README.md

 - Auth
 - Realtime Database

-App works with/withot internet (the local data is synchronizesв with firebase cloud after the connection is restored)
+App works with/withot internet (the local data is synchronizes with firebase cloud after the connection is restored)

 Structure of data in firebase: